1

 The next week for Sylvie sped by even faster.

-Two days in Venice something like a dream.
+Two days in Venice

-A night spent makinglove on the train to Austria.
+A night spent makinglove on the train to Austria

 & when Sylvie awoke next morning,